Please find below a variety of resources to support learning at home during this uncertain time. I hope you find these useful.

 To begin create a story map of the text to retell the story and demonstrate an understanding of the text.

-Can you choose a range of adjectives to describe 'Traction Man'?
+Draw a picture of Cody and choose range of adjectives to describe her.

 Phase 1 Listening and attention